U.S. government heads toward chaotic end to 2020 as Trump fights Congress

-PALM BEACH, Fla./WASHINGTON (Reuters) - The U.S. government headed toward a chaotic last few days of the year as President Donald Trump’s refusal to approve a $2.3 trillion financial package caused millions of jobless Americans to lose benefits and threatened to shut down federal agencies due to lack of funding.
+PALM BEACH, Fla./WASHINGTON (Reuters) -U.S. government headed toward a chaotic last few days of the year as President Donald Trump’s refusal to approve a $2.3 trillion financial package caused millions of jobless Americans to lose benefits and threatened to shut down federal agencies due to lack of funding.

 Trump, who leaves office on Jan.
 20 after losing November’s election, came under pressure on Sunday from lawmakers on both sides to stop blocking the pandemic aid and government funding bill which was approved by Congress last week.

-The Republican president has demanded that Congress change the bill to increase the size of stimulus checks for struggling Americans to $2,000 from $600.
+The Republican president, who golfed on Sunday and remained out of public view, has demanded that Congress change the bill to increase the size of stimulus checks for struggling Americans to $2,000 from $600.

+White House officials have been tight-lipped about Trump’s thinking but a source familiar with the situation said some advisers were urging him to sign the bill because they did not see the point of refusing.
+Some aides were betting that Trump, who has refused to concede to Democratic President-elect Joe Biden, would relent but admitted he was in an unpredictable mood and could hold out, the source said.

-Many economists agree that the financial aid in the bill should be higher to get the economy moving again but say that immediate support for Americans hit by coronavirus lockdowns is still urgently needed.
+Democrats are on board with the $2,000 payments but many Republicans have opposed it in the past.
+Many economists agree the financial aid in the bill should be higher to get the economy moving again but say that immediate support for Americans hit by coronavirus lockdowns is still urgently needed.

 Unemployment benefits being paid out to about 14 million people through pandemic programs lapsed on Saturday, but could be restarted until mid-March if Trump signs the bill.